Let’s learn to unlock the secrets of sales psychology for photographers, shall we?

 Social proof involves showcasing positive reviews, testimonials, and examples of your work to build credibility and trust.
 It includes highlighting awards, certifications, or notable clients to reinforce your expertise.

-Creating great “freebies” is one of the cornerstones of generating more sales!
+Creating great “freebies” and/or lead magnets is one of the cornerstones of generating more sales!

-Example: As a newborn photographer, provide a free downloadable guide on “Preparing for Your Newborn Session” when a prospective client first inquires.
+Example: As a newborn photographer, provide a free downloadable guide on “Preparing for Your Newborn Session” when a prospective client first reaches out.
 This gesture demonstrates your expertise and builds goodwill, making clients more likely to choose your services.

-Anchoring involves presenting a higher-priced option first to make other offerings seem more reasonable by comparison.
-Framing focuses on discussing the benefits and outcomes of your services rather than just the costs.
+Anchoring (when it comes to sales and specifically how you present your pricing) – involves presenting a higher-priced option first to make other offerings seem more reasonable by comparison.

 Example: For a wedding photographer, start by presenting your most comprehensive package, which includes all-day coverage and a deluxe album.
 When you then introduce your standard package, it will appear more reasonable by comparison.
 Frame the discussion around how each package addresses different needs, helping clients see the value in each option.